edgedb/easy-edgedb/README.md

 So there is some object with an empty set for `modern_name`, while the other two have a name.
 This shows us that EdgeDB doesn't have `null` like in some languages: if nothing is there, it will return an empty set.

+# Chapter 2 - at the Golden Krone Hotel

+We continue to read the story as we think about the database we need to store the information.
+The important information is in bold.

+In Chapter 2, Jonathan Harker has found a hotel in **Bistritz**, called the **Golden Krone Hotel**.
+He gets a welcome letter there from Dracula, who is waiting in his **castle**.
+Jonathan Harker will have to take a **horse-driven carriage** to get there tomorrow.
+We also see that Jonathan Harker is from **London**.
+The innkeeper at the Golden Krone Hotel seems very afraid of Dracula.
+He doesn't want Jonathan to leave and says it will be dangerous, but Jonathan doesn't listen.